malpinder/mentoring-resources/rails/methods_overview/autoloading.md

     class SpecialAccount < BasicAccount

-then Rails will go look for a file in the models directory that is named 'account.rb'.
+then Rails will go look for a file in the models directory that is named 'basic_account.rb'.
 This is why you don't have require calls to all your models littering the controllers and views.

 Two caveats: